Stateful Action

 ... ... ...

-• The action act_fullscreen has “change-state” signal.
-The signal is connected to a handler fullscreen_changed.
-If the fullscreen menu is clicked, then the corresponding action act_fullscreen is activated.
+act_maximizeaction has a “change-state” signal.
+The signal is connected to a handlermaximize_state_changed.
+If the “Maximized” menu is clicked, then the corresponding actionact_maximizeis activated.
 But no handler is connected to the “activate” signal.
-Then, the default behavior for boolean-stated actions with a NULL parameter type like act_fullscreen is to toggle them via the “change-state” signal.
+Then, the default behavior for boolean-stated actions with a NULL parameter type likeact_maximizeis to toggle them via the “change-state” signal. - The action is added to the GtkWindow,

 static void